Trending

 Believability was my main aim in creating the soundscape for Garden Life.
 When thinking about how to trigger the different ambience sounds for when you're in the garden or in the shed, I first looked at the simple and "traditional" option of using a collider to fade out the current ambience and fade in a new one over a set number of seconds.
 As you cross the door threshold to the shed, a 1-second transition would be triggered, for example, and it would always take one second to happen.

-This wouldn’t do for me.
-You walk in and out of the shed and the greenhouse a lot as you play, and the sound can be drastically different when in and outside, especially if it’s raining.
-So, I decided that I instead wanted a system which knows how far you are from the doorway, and which plays a blend of the inside and outside ambience based on your position.
-This means that if you stand in the doorway, you’ll hear the inside sound on one side of you and the outside on the other.
-This makes it far more realistic as you walk in and out of buildings, and it doesn’t break immersion for the player when they discover that there’s a set point in space in the doorway which makes the sound change as you take a tiny steps in and out.
+This wouldn't do for me.
+You walk in and out of the shed and the greenhouse a lot as you play, and the sound can be drastically different when in and outside, especially if it's raining.
+So, I decided that I instead wanted a system that knows how far you are from the doorway, and that plays a blend of the inside and outside ambience based on your position.
+This means that if you stand in the doorway, you'll hear the inside sound on one side of you and the outside on the other.
+This makes it far more realistic as you walk in and out of buildings, and it doesn't break immersion for the player when they discover that there's a set point in space in the doorway which makes the sound change as you take a tiny steps in and out.

-What’s more, a “portal” system was devised, so that as you go further into the building, the outside sound will collapse into one position and be heard coming from the doorway, just like you’d expect in real life.
-Unfortunately, FMOD doesn’t have a system built-in for creating this effect, but with some help from a programmer on our team, we managed to create something good.
+What's more, a "portal" system was devised so that as you go further into the building, the outside sound will collapse into one position and be heard coming from the doorway, just like you'd expect in real life.
+Unfortunately, FMOD doesn't have a system built-in for creating this effect, but with some help from a programmer on our team, we managed to create something good.
 Essentially, separate distances between the player and the door threshold are calculated, depending on whether you are inside or outside.
-These values are sent by Unreal to the FMOD ambience event and they drive different values for each sound, mainly the volume, a filter (to muffle or sharpen the sound), and the “sound size,” which makes it sound all around you or like it’s coming from the door threshold.
+These values are sent by Unreal to the FMOD ambience event and they drive different values for each sound, mainly the volume, a filter (to muffle or sharpen the sound), and the "sound size," which makes it sound all around you or like it's coming from the door threshold.

 This was the first time I'd tried creating such a system, so as you can expect, there were lots of hiccups on the way.
 For a start, I was tracking and updating many global parameters at the same time, and one small change to one of the many volume curves could throw the whole system off—I can't count the number of times I opened the project one day and realized a seemingly unimportant change I'd made previously had ruined something else.